dwfa/rpiManagement/README.md

 Email: dwfa@dwfa.ca
 Copyright 2025 Douglas WF Acheson

+## Notice

+Claude code is used to generate comments, automate git actions, commit messages and other small tasks that are time consuming.

 ---

 Licensed under the Apache License, Version 2.0.
 See LICENSE.md for full license text.